 - By expiration date.
 You can also sort food products by expiration date to quickly find those that should be consumed first.

 - By menu.
 Although you can do this once the emergency has occurred, you may also make a habit if it works better for you.
 Organizing food and beverage by menu in boxes can also make it easier to pick one up in case you have to quickly but temporarily evacuate your home.

 If your shelf has several layers (i.e., five), you can put the food supplies on the second and third levels.
 The heavier ones should take the lower level.
 On the other hand, large water containers should have their own space at the bottom of the shelf.

 Spices, Oil, Condiments

 Dried spices may last longer than fresh ones.
-Be sure to keep spices in airtight glass containers when not in use to keep pests and moisture out.
+Keep spices in airtight glass containers when not in use to keep pests and moisture out.
 Using glass instead of plastic can also ensure that no microplastics can get into your food over time.

 On the other hand, oil and condiments usually have expiration dates indicated on their packaging.
 Therefore, you should be mindful of them.
-Some preppers would usually buy these items in large quantities that they can use for daily consumption and still have enough left in case of an emergency.
+Some preppers usually buy these items in large quantities that they can use for daily consumption and still have enough left in an emergency.